-'''

-Enter a node name in the VCS cluster to which

-you want to add a node: sys1

-'''
+''' Enter the name of any one node of the InfoScale Availability cluster wher would like to add one or more new nodes: sys1 '''

 - Review and confirm the cluster information. - 5 Enter the name of the systems that you want to add as new nodes to the cluster.